PitchCraftBaseball/pitchcraft/DEPLOYMENT.md

 # Deployment Instructions
-These aren't currently written with Docker in mind, though we'll probably want to switch to it at some point.
+These aren't currently written with Docker in mind, though we'll probably want to switch to it at some point and automate all of this.

 ### Repo Setup
 ```